solovets/generator-sbs/README.md

     _mod-b/
 ```

-But sometimes it's quite convenient to group some blocks, to put them in logical collections.
-For example to group blocks that according to forms, header, buttons:
+But sometimes it's quite convenient to group some blocks, to put them in logical collection.
+For example to group blocks that related to forms, header or buttons:

 ```
 forms--bem-collection